 The right hand side list, which shows who's in the room, has a stack of N people even though there are only 2 people.

 After all that, Rose and I worked through the Rust guide.
-I won’t list the issues here because they’re so long that our hackpad doc that’s full of bugs is at least twice as long as this blog post.
-We filed one PR last week and we’re still waiting to see if it will get merged/rejected/acknowledged/???.
+I won't list the issues here because they're so long that our hackpad doc that's full of bugs is at least twice as long as this blog post.
+And this isn't a knock against the Rust docs, the docs are actually much better than for almost any other language.

 I'm in a super good mood.
 Everything is still broken, but now it's funny instead of making me mad.— Gary Bernhardt (@garybernhardt) January 28, 2013